-Leslie Jones Is Going To The Olympics & We Seriously Can't Wait To Read Her Tweets
+'SNL' Star Leslie Jones Is Covering The Olympics For NBC & We Can't Wait

 If I had to place money on which Saturday Night Live star was most likely to make me laugh, the bet would instantly be on Leslie Jones.
 The 50-year-old has been a SNL mainstay since 2014, frequently appearing as herself in hilariously real Weekend Update segments.
 Often lauded for her Twitter presence, Jones' eager online support of Team USA during the 2016 Summer Games has helped her land her next role: Leslie Jones is going to the Olympics!
 The comedian will officially join NBC in its coverage of the 2018 Winter Olympics in PyeongChang, South Korea.